Do I qualify for a discount?

 Disabled persons

-If your home is already in the lowest band a reduction equivalent to one sixth of your council tax bill will apply.
+If your home is already in the lowest band, a reduction that is equals to one ninth of your council tax bill will apply.

-All you have to do to complete the online Council Tax disabled band reduction form.
+To see if you qualify, please use the Council Tax disabled band reduction form.

 Annexes